aske/cardano-transaction-lib/doc/plutip-testing.md

 noWallet test = withWallets unit (const test)
 ```

 Usage of `testPlutipContracts` is similar to that of `runPlutipContract`, and distributions are handled in the same way.
-The following is an example of running multiple tests under the same plutip instance:
+Here's an example:

 ```purescript
 suite :: MoteT Aff (Aff Unit) Aff